Praise the Z products, Love it!Warren A.

 Chris Wagner – Senior Vice President,

-Business Operations and Marketing
+Business Operations and Sales

 Prior to assuming his current role, Wagner served as both a consultant and executive director of The Community Center for the Deaf and Hard of Hearing of Manatee and Sarasota Counties and Deaf and Hard of Hearing Service of Florida Pasco and Hernando Counties.
 With a bachelor’s degree from Rochester Institute of Technology and a background in healthcare administration, he was responsible for the implementation of the first assisted living facility and nursing facility for the deaf and hard of hearing in Florida.
 Largely responsible for the creation of the Florida Coordinating Council for the Deaf and Hard of Hearing, Wagner was appointed by Gov. Jeb Bush as the first member and chairperson.
 He also has served or continues to serve on numerous boards, including stints as president of Florida Association of the Deaf, Inc.; vice president of the National Association of the Deaf; and member of the Board of Trustees of the Florida School for the Deaf and the Blind, among others.